DaveHogan/davehogan.github.io/content/posts/development/building-tag-my-map.md

 Being a pet project and only for a team building session, costs were a limiting factor.
 I could have easily not spent anything by not using a custom domain and used a different storage persistence such as Azure Table Storage.
 The costs are broken down as:
 - £10 - Purchase of the domain - optional but I want to share this.
 - £5 - DB Hosting in Azure, re-using an existing App Service Plan
-- £0 - Kilo (free) and xAI Grok Code Fast 1 (currently free during preview)
+- £0 - Kilo Code (free) and xAI Grok Code Fast 1 (currently free during preview)

 *If this needed to scale to more than a handful of users, I would need to implement an Azure SignalR Service and a higher tier App Plan and database.*